Alaska (1987)

 One very nice feature of the cruise was our ability to travel into fjords and bays into close proximity to the hundreds of glaciers which line the coast.
 In both Glacier Bay and College Fjord we stopped within a mile of some very large tidewater glaciers (Alaska has over 100,000 glaciers) and watched as enormous, building sized chunks of ice broke off and crashed into the sea.
 It was in these bays that we saw our first whales and porpoises.

 Fairbanks.
 After relaxing and enjoyable week on the Royal Princess, we debarked at Whittier, took a train to Anchorage and flew inland to Fairbanks.
-Once another gold rush town, it’s now a pleasant little city of 20,000 on the banks of the Tanana River and home of the University of Alaska.
+Once another gold rush town, its now a pleasant little city of 20,000 on the banks of the Tanana River and home of the University of Alaska.
 We took a river cruise on a paddle wheeler owned and operated by a family which had supplied the gold miners on similar boats on the Tanana and Yukon Rivers ninety years ago.
 We noted with interest that all of the cabins along the river had both a boat and a float plane tied up in front of the property.
 (With so much space and so few roads, one in forty Alaskans owns an airplane).

 We stopped along the way at an Athabaskan fishing village where we were exposed to the fur tanning and fish drying process practiced by the Indians tribal ancestors and still in use today.
 We also met an interesting woman, Mary Shields, a dog musher and the first woman to finish the famed Iditarod ski race.
 On the way to the riverboat we stopped to see the Alaskan pipeline that passes through Fairbanks on its way from the north slopes down to the tankers at Valdez.
 Although not that impressive at first glance, it certainly is a modern engineering miracle.

 Midnight Sun Express.
-The train ride back to Anchorage was spectacular on the Midnight Sun Express, a private, vista-dome rail car operated by TourAlaska between Fairbanks and Anchorage with an overnight stopover at Denali Park (Alaska’s Yellowstone Park) and home of Mt.
+The train ride back to Anchorage was spectacular on the Midnight Sun Express, a private, vista-dome rail car operated by TourAlaska between Fairbanks and Anchorage with an overnight stopover at Denali Park (Alaskas Yellowstone Park) and home of Mt.
 McKinley (recently renamed Mt.
 Denali), the tallest mountain in the U.S.

 At Denali we took a six hour bus ride into the far reaches of the park in search of wildlife and were treated to sightings of caribou, moose, long-horned sheep and even a large grizzly bear walking along a mountain stream near the road.
-The following morning we went back into the park this time in a single engine, six seater plane which flew us over the streams and tundra we’d seen from the bus the day before and right up to the face of Mt.
+The following morning we went back into the park this time in a single engine, six seater plane which flew us over the streams and tundra wed seen from the bus the day before and right up to the face of Mt.
 McKinley in all its 20,300 foot high splendor.
 It was a bit of a bumpy ride close to the mountain but well worth the discomfort for the unforgettable views and experience.

 Mt.
 McKinley Kotzebue - Above the Arctic Circle

 Arctic Circle.
-We had a day in Anchorage to get a bit of a feel for Alaska’s largest (250,000 population) city and then took off the next morning on Alaska Air for Kotzebue, Nome and the Arctic Circle.
+We had a day in Anchorage to get a bit of a feel for Alaskas largest (250,000 population) city and then took off the next morning on Alaska Air for Kotzebue, Nome and the Arctic Circle.
 The trip across the circle was exciting.
-Feeding the passengers something about the ‘corona borealis’ effects at that latitude, the pilot did a little ally-oop routine with the plane as we crossed the Circle to welcome us all to the Arctic.
+Feeding the passengers something about the corona borealis effects at that latitude, the pilot did a little ally-oop routine with the plane as we crossed the Circle to welcome us all to the Arctic.
 (In fact, they sent us certificates to prove our crossing).

 Nome and Kotzebue have both their size (about 3,000 people) and the fact that there were no white men there a hundred years ago in common.
 Nome had its beginnings in the Gold Rush and Kotzebue was a stopover for Eskimos migrating along the Bering Sea.
 Kotzebue is still basically an Eskimo village (with 80% of its population native) and is 30 miles north of the Arctic Circle.
 Even in late July, the days were extremely long with sunset close to midnight and sunrise shortly after 3 am For the eighty days before and after the solstice, in fact, the sun never sets.
-Conversely in winter, there are eighty days again when the sun doesn’t rise.
+Conversely in winter, there are eighty days again when the sun doesnt rise.
 The housing is make-shift and spartan and one wonders how they survive the winter.
 We visited a fish camp and again saw demonstrations on how to preserve fish and were even offered seal and whale meat . . . although the Eskimo kids admitted that they preferred a good cheeseburger.

 We flew down to Nome for our overnight at the Gold Nugget Motel and again wondered how people could survive in such a desolate place in the Winter.
 We went out to a gold mining area and had a chance to pan a couple of trays of gold dirt but without results.
 Over one-tenth of the population of Nome still make their living by gold mining.
 While in Nome we heard the news about a California girl who swam the Bering Sea between Alaska and Russia.
 She had been training up to the day before in the 38 degree waters of Nome.
 It was the first time it had ever been done or even tried.
 Nome has its moment of glory every year when the famous thousand mile Iditarod dog sled race from Anchorage ends there.
 For the past three years the race has been won by women and you see a lot of T-shirts reading "Alaska . . .
 Where Men Are Men and the Women Win the Iditarod".

 The economy has slowed down in Alaska since oil prices have dropped.
 Our cab driver in Anchorage was a driller on the north shore for five years until the cutback.
-When I asked why he didn’t head for another oil field, he said that Alaska was now in his blood and that he’d rather drive cab in Alaska than work in the old fields somewhere else.
+When I asked why he didnt head for another oil field, he said that Alaska was now in his blood and that hed rather drive cab in Alaska than work in the old fields somewhere else.
 With the gold rush and the oil rush now history, Alaska is waiting for the next big rush.
 It suspect from our experience, it could well be a tourist rush.

 Two weeks in Alaska can only be a sampler . . . but from the flight to McKinley to the hike on the glacier to the visit to the Eskimos, it was sample which has only whet our appetite to go back again . . . for a longer stay and at a more leisurely pace (maybe in a camper) to really explore this last frontier of the U.S.